 Calculation tools

-Calculation tools are online proprietary calculation software used to calculate the environmental performance of construction works based on environmental data in the NMD.
-The calculation tools validated by Stichting NMD for calculating environmental performance are stated below.
+Calculation tools are software applications (developed by private parties) used to calculate the environmental performance of construction works based on environmental data from the Dutch Environmental Database.
+The calculation tools validated by Stichting Nationale Milieudatabase for carrying out environmental performance calculations (EPB and ECI) are listed below.

-The table below shows all calculation tool owners that are currently validated for use in accordance with the Assessment Method for the Environmental Performance of Construction Works, version 1.2 (excluding the optional Chapter 4).
-The table distinguishes between calculation tools for Buildings and Utilities (B&U) and Civil Engineering (GWW), and between validation for the A1 and A2 sets.
+The table below shows all calculation tool owners currently validated for the Assessment Method for Environmental Performance of Buildings version 2.0 (excluding the optional Chapter 4).
+The table distinguishes between calculation tools for the buildings sector (B&U) and civil engineering (GWW), and between validation for the A1 and A2 sets.
 This makes it clear for each tool owner which application areas and datasets the validation applies to.
 This table will be expanded when new or additional calculation methods are introduced.

 If an end date is stated for a calculation tool, the validation applies up to and including that date.
-Calculations carried out with that tool after this date are not validated by the Dutch Environmental Database, regardless of the reference date used.
+Calculations carried out with that tool after this date are not validated by Stichting NMD, regardless of the reference date used.
 Calculations carried out before the end date remain valid.

 Validated calculation tools